0xck/diploma/README.md

 Setup procedure is pretty easy.
 Go to app directory and execute command: `python3 first_start.py` this starts interactive script which can help you setup app.
 There you should provide information about some components like DB parameters, redis values, supervisord parameters, etc. Just follow wizard steps and provide appropriate values.

 Script will make several changed:
-1. Created `config.py`, which stores app settings
+1. Creates `config.py`, which stores app settings
-2. Created `wrex.conf` in `ext_config/` directory
+2. Creates `wrex.conf` in `ext_config/` directory
-3. Created SQLite DB
+3. Creates SQLite DB

 Copy file `wrex.conf` from `ext_config/` into supervisor directory with additional config _(see [Supervisor configuration](#configuration))._ And start or restart supervisor.